4 Optimization for Machine Learning

 Definition: Epoch

 An epoch refers to one full pass through the training data.
-With this notion introduced, we get the following quasi-code for mini-batch optimization in supervised learning:
+With this notion introduced, we get the following pseudocode for mini-batch optimization in supervised learning:

 Define \(n_e, n_{e,b} \in \mathbb{N}\setminus\{0\}\) the number of epochs for training and the number of batches for each epoch, respectively.